Dallas: (972) 548-0088

 We get this question a lot.
-“What is an R value?
-What does R mean?”
+“What is an R-value?
+What does the ‘R’ mean?”

 It all has to do with the depth of your insulation.
-Simply put, the R-value of insulation is its resistance to heat, either escaping your house or coming into your house.
+Simply put, the R-value of insulation is its heat resistance, either escaping your house or coming into it.
 The higher the R-value, the more resistance to heat your insulation has.

 How much insulation does my home need?

-For the last several years the R value for a new home has been R-30.
-Depending on the type of material, R-30 insulation might be 10 inches thick for a certain type of fiberglass, or 12 inches thick for a cellulose insulation.
-R-30 was the code for a really long time, but recently the Department of Energy changed the code so that the standard is now R-38.
+For the last several years, the R-value for a new home has been R-30.
+Depending on the type of material, R-30 insulation might be 10 inches thick for a specific type of fiberglass or 12 inches thick for cellulose insulation.
+R-30 was the code for a long time, but the Department of Energy recently changed the code so that the standard is now R-38.

 We’ve always sold insulation to R-38 standards.
 That’s always been our EnergyStar package level.
-With the material we use, that’s normally about 14 inches of insulation.
+The material we use is usually about 14 inches of insulation.
 If you were to build a new house today, you would be required to have R-38, or about 14 inches, of insulation in the attic.
-It’s typically R-13 or R-19 in the exterior walls.
+It’s typically R-13 or R-19 on the exterior walls.

 But if you’ve seen some of our other posts, you’ll know that we believe that consistency of insulation is more important than depth of insulation!
-If you have R-13 but it’s consistent all the way across the attic, in our opinion that performs better than R-30 in one spot and then thinner insulation in another spot, leaving you with inconsistent R values.
+Suppose you have R-13, but it’s consistent across the attic, in our opinion.
+That performs better than R-30 in one spot and thinner insulation in another, leaving you with inconsistent R values.

-So remember, the R value is all about resistance to heat.
+So remember, the R-value is all about heat resistance.
 You want a very consistent level.
-Depending on where you live and what the codes are, you might have a different requirement.
-We can come in and assess what your current R-value is, and get your current insulation leveled out and put a layer on top to give you good, consistent insulation!
+You might have a different requirement depending on where you live and what the codes are.
+We can assess your current R-value, get your current insulation leveled out, and put a layer on top to give you good, consistent insulation!